πŸ”₯ DeepEval 4.0 just got released. Read the announcement.

 • Setting/unsetting provider-specific options (model, endpoint, deployment, etc.)

-• Save settings and secrets persistently to .env files
+• Saving settings and secrets persistently to .env files

 Install & Update